MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     behave.
 These instructions are used in the prompt for a generative model to influence the responses that are returned.
 Enter the following instructions:

-    `Answer the user's question politely, finishing with the phrase "This response was generated using AI.".`
+    `Answer the user's question politely, finishing with the text ".
+This response was generated using AI.".`

 5. Use the **Save** button (at the top left) to save the changes you have made.